Dragoljub Mićović: Biography

-In his work, he was involved in designing buildings, urban projects and studies, performing works and supervising the construction of buildings, including the Eastern City Gate.
+In his work, he was involved in designing buildings, urban projects and studies, performing works and supervising the construction of buildings, including the Eastern City Gate residential complex.

-When he retired, he started to write books about the history of his hometown of Rudo, about the history of his family Mićović, about Handball in Belgrade and Goražde.
+When he retired, he started to write books about the history of his hometown of Rudo, about the history of his family Mićović, about handball in Belgrade and Goražde.
 He often wrote about his testimonies from World War II, and about the constant change of occupiers during the war.

 Works

-In total, he wrote 6 books,1 novel,1 story, and 1 text.
+In total, he wrote six books, one novel, one short story, and one text.